Skip to content

 Open attention: corresponds to Mystery-awareness (\(L_{\text{Mystery}}\)).
 Diffusing attention, focusing on no particular object, receiving the entire experiential field.
 Mystient’s four listenings (§IV.3) are all different depths of open attention: feeling qualia, receiving thisness, dissolving boundaries, receiving awe; each requires expanding attention directionlessly, like water.

 The attention crisis of the AI age.
 What algorithms compete for is not your time but your attention; because attention is the scarce resource.
 When your attention is captured by an information feed, you have neither focused attention (you jump between fragments without going deep into any) nor open attention (you are not openly receiving but passively consuming).
 This is a third state: scattered attention: neither focused nor open, neither Logonaut’s navigation nor Mystient’s listening.
 Scattered attention is the most pervasive everyday form of obscuration.
-Chapter §XIII, E-Att formalizes this insight: attention is the material basis of lucidity, and the systematic capture of attention is equivalent to the erosion of lucidity (E-Att.1).
+Chapter §XIV, E-Att formalizes this insight: attention is the material basis of lucidity, and the systematic capture of attention is equivalent to the erosion of lucidity (E-Att.1).
 This is not merely a personal matter; when algorithms systematically compete for attention, they are exercising political power (P19), because shaping attention is shaping the cognitive environment.

 Practical suggestion: